sengoontoh/cordova-plugin-firebasex/README.md

 ### signInWithSharedKeychainUser
 Signs in with the user in the shared keychain access group.

+### clearKeychainData
+Clears the keychain data for the current user.

 ### getCurrentUser
 Returns details of the currently logged in user from local Firebase SDK.